 It’s quite an effort to reach the bottom of Minyon Falls (4km one-way).
 Be equipped with water and food for a 4-hour hike.
 It’s a beautiful walk that takes you through the forest and along creeks.
 The lovely rock pool at the bottom of the falls is perfect for cooling down after walking.
 I love the shapes of the rocks at Minyon Falls.
 They’re like pipe organs, and their originality makes it worth walking down there.

 A bit further on the road, you can reach another lookout at the Minyon Grass picnic area to view the falls from a different angle.

 If you don’t have a car, you can join a guided tour to Minyon Falls.
 Click here for more info*

 3. Killen Falls (30 minutes from Byron Bay)

-Get there early to avoid the crowds on a hot day and during weekends.
+Get there early to avoid crowds on hot days and during weekends.
 You can walk to a cave behind the waterfall without getting wet – which is always fun.
-It’s a popular place for swimming but there are many submerged rocks, so be careful!
+It’s a popular place for swimming, but there are many submerged rocks, so be careful!

 4. Natural Bridge (1h20 hours from Byron Bay)

 Although it’s in Queensland, Natural Bridge is one of my favourite waterfalls in the region, so I believe Byron Bay visitors would be interested in checking it out.